What is Check Valve and How Does Its Work?

 How does a check valve work?

-A check valve is a device that only allows the flow of fluids in one direction.
-They have two ports, one as an inlet for the media and one as the output for the media.
+A check valve is a straightforward yet essential component in fluid systems, designed to permit the flow of fluids in only one direction.
+Typically, these valves feature two ports one serving as the entry point for the fluid, and the other as the exit.

 Types of Check Valves